 Depending on the length of the trip, hire folks who can take care of the chores while participants are away.
 This might include someone to tackle outdoor tasks (mow lawn, clean gutters, wash windows, etc.), a pet-sitter, housecleaner, financial planner—whatever helps participants focus on the reward they’ve earned.
 Sometimes removing home stress is a vacation in itself.
 So inexpensive.
 So memorable.

 Things you can add to your currently planned program:

 - Virtual assistant for scheduling

-- Personal assistants for administrative work tasks
+- Personal assistant for administrative work tasks

-- Personal assistants for home tasks
+- Personal assistant for home tasks

 2. Minimal Packing Required

 While on the trip, there are things attendees may need.
 So go ahead and gift them ahead of time.
 Have item(s) waiting in their hotel room—or arrange a pre-excursion shopping day complete with personal concierge to make sure they have everything they need for the trip.

 Depending on where your destination takes your attendees, you can provide: